Pink210/softether-easyinstall/README.md

 ```

 </details>
-now you can Close the extra ports from auto-installer
+now you can Close the extra ports from the auto-installer
 Close the extra ports
 <details>
   <summary>Click here for details</summary>